Reviews You Can Rely On

 Dexterity

-In the past, most heated gloves have not been very dexterous, largely due to large amounts of insulation packed into the fingers, heating elements, and thick leather that withstands abrasion to add lifespan to an expensive investment.
-With the Prevail, we find no sacrifice in warmth or durability, but somehow the fingers work better for detailed tasks than with other heated gloves.
-The fingers are slightly narrower than other heated gloves, but they aren't tapered or pre-curved.
+In the past, most heated gloves we have tried were not very dexterous, largely due to large amounts of insulation packed into the fingers, heating elements, and thick leather meant to withstand abrasion and extend the lifespan of an expensive investment.
+With the Prevail, we find no sacrifice in warmth or durability, but somehow, the fingers work better for detailed tasks than other heated gloves.
+The fingers are slightly narrower, but they aren't tapered or pre-curved.
 Whatever the reason, there is enough dexterity here to impress us.

-These gloves can't compete with the dexterity of thinner gloves, but considering their warmth, we were pleasantly surprised.
+That said, these gloves can't compete with the dexterity of thinner gloves, but considering their warmth, we were pleasantly surprised.
 These emerged as our go-to pair on colder days when we had to use our hands for chores and jobs.
-We even put these gloves to the test on ski patrollers and ski guides, who work all day long in the cold, and they all seemed surprised by how little they had to take their gloves off.
+We even put these gloves to the test on ski patrollers and ski guides who work all day long in the cold, and they all seemed surprised by how infrequently they had to take their gloves off.
 We can pull zipper tabs and buckle our boots without taking them off, but tying boot laces is still a little too much to ask.

 outdoor research prevail heated gore-tex gloves - the prevail has surprisingly good dexterity, enough to barely tie...